ianfromdover/mountain-embers/asgn1/README.md

 10. You can now open the assignment project.

 ## Playing Instructions
 1. Use `WASD` to move the character, and control the camera with the mouse.
-Press `Shift` to move faster. (to be implemented) You start at the center of the map, at the campfire.
+Press `Shift` to move faster.
+You start at the center of the map, at the campfire.
-2. WARNING: The forward direction does not change with the camera angle.
-Use the character to orient yourself to figure out which way is forward
+2. The character does not align with the camera angle but the controls are.
+Forward means forward from the camera, not global forward.
 3. There are `6` fires placed around the map.
 Bring them to your campfire to make it grow bigger.
 You can only hold one at a time.
 4. Each fire is visible from the location of each other fire.
 Just follow the paths on the ground to get to them.